chelseavalentine/Notes/SoftwareEngineering/SoftwareDevelopmentProcess.md

     + have a well-defined satisfaction criteria
   - __non-functional requirements__: qualities of a system
     + eg. security, accuracy, performance, usability, adaptability, interoperability, etc.
-    + don't have a well-defined satisfaction criteria, so must refine them to make them verifiable (eg. < 30s)
+    + don't have a well-defined satisfaction criteria, so must refine them to make them verifiable (eg. < 30 seconds)

 ### Requirements elicitation techniques